datahub-project/datahub/datahub-web-react/README.md

 ```
 at `http://localhost:9002`.

-If you want to make changes to the UI see them live without having to rebuild the `datahub-frontend-react` docker image, you
+If you want to make changes to the UI see them live without having to rebuild the `datahub-frontend` docker image, you
 can run the following in this directory:

 `yarn install && yarn run start`